practicalli/spacemacs/before-you-start/install-clojure.md

   :dependencies [[org.clojure/clojure "1.8.0"]])
 ```

-> **Hint** The Clojure library is very small (~3.6Mb) and Leiningen caches it and oll other libraries locally in the same folder structure that Maven uses, eg  Clojure version 0.1.8 would be cached in `.m2/repository/org/clojure/clojure/1.8.0`
+> **Hint** The Clojure library is very small (~3.6Mb) and Leiningen caches it and all other libraries locally in the same folder structure that Maven uses, eg  Clojure version 0.1.8 would be cached in `.m2/repository/org/clojure/clojure/1.8.0`